Psychology Ph.D.

 In the Experimental Psychology program, the comprehensive exam ("preliminary exam") is taken following the successful defense of a master's thesis.
 The examination consists of a 2-day written examination on select primary literature within the student's broad research area.
 The details of the examination are decided upon by a committee of faculty members within the student's research area.

 In the Clinical Psychology program, the comprehensive exam is proposed following the successful defense of a master’s thesis.
-The examination consists of either a literature review (or meta-analysis) on a topic relevant to the research program of the student or an NRSA F31 application submitted to the National Institutes of Health.
-Both options involve a proposal and an oral defense.
+The examination consists of an oral defense of an independently developed research project proposal.
 Students in the Clinical/Developmental program complete the comprehensive exams for both the clinical and developmental programs.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy